- Howard Beale, anchorman

 - Camera control unit operator: Matjaž Pograjc/Tomo Brejc

-- Video tape operator: Tomo Brejc
+- Video direction: Tomo Brejc

 - Video design and engineering: Luka Dekleva